 Canada is a great place for anyone to visit, particularly Americans.
 Since we are their neighbours, Americans love coming to Canada because it is close and because Canada has so much to offer.
 Some of the favourite destinations in Canada for Americans include:

-Each year, American visitors to Canada are denied entry due to a conviction or criminal charge.
+We could keep going, but you get the picture.
+There are many attractive destinations in Canada that draw in many American tourists.
+Unfortunately, American visitors to Canada are denied entry each year due to a conviction or criminal charge.
 Even a minor offence can make you inadmissible.
-If you are planning on travelling from the USA to Canada and you are worried about your record, here are some of the most important factors to keep in mind.
+If you are planning on traveling from the USA to Canada and you are worried about your record, here are some of the most important factors to keep in mind.